Reviews You Can Rely On

 Credit: McKenzie Long

-Since 2011, we've purchased and rigorously tested nearly 100 of the best backpacking sleeping bags, with 16 top models in this review.
-Each bag underwent rigorous hands-on testing in the lab and backcountry, from snowy peaks in the Sierra Nevada to Death Valley's sweltering desert.
+We've been testing backpacking sleeping bags since 2011, having now purchased and rigorously tested upwards of 100 of the top models available.
+Each bag has undergone rigorous hands-on testing in the lab and backcountry, from snowy peaks in the Sierra Nevada to Death Valley's sweltering desert.
 Our experts considered every aspect of sleeping bag performance, including warmth, weight, and comfort.
-You care about your gear choices, and we've done our best to make selecting a sleeping bag easy.
-From the absolute best bag to a good bargain, read on to find your perfect match.
+You care about your gear choices; we've done the legwork to make selecting a great sleeping bag easy.

-We understand that sleeping under the stars can require just the right backpacking gear.
-You're likely going to need a top-notch backpacking tent, a comfy sleeping pad, and a well-designed backpack before you're ready to head out.
-Considering the right apparel like a top-rated rain jacket or one of our favorite hiking boots can also make a huge difference when it comes to your comfort and fun level.
+Sleeping under the stars can require just the right backpacking gear.
+We've done the work to help guide you to a top-notch backpacking tent, a comfy sleeping pad, and a well-designed backpack before you're ready to head out.

 Awards Editors' Choice Award